 A rather simple definition or explanation of the differences between broth and stock is that stock is made with bones and chicken carcass, while broth is made with bones, meat, vegetables, and even seasonings.

 Stock is usually left unseasoned and meant to be used as an ingredient in another dish, while broth is considered the final product and can be consumed as is.

 Chicken Bone Broth vs Bone Broth - Fancy Marketing Name?

-There are definitely some general characteristic differences and if I could sum it up, it would be that bone broth is boiled for a longer period, has a darker color, more distinct and robust flavor, and is healthier.
+There are definitely some general characteristic differences, and if I could sum it up, it would be that bone broth is boiled for a longer period, has a darker color, has a more distinct and robust flavor, and is healthier.

-There is actually an opposing view that says chicken bone broth has no significant difference from regular chicken broth and in fact is just a clever marketing name.
+There is an opposing view that chicken bone broth has no significant difference from regular chicken broth and is just a clever marketing name.